Please help save

 response.
 This vast rainforest reserve, one of the most bio-diverse

-and opened up for development.
+for development.
 The petition directed at the Brazilian Prime

 Minister, brought about a reversal of policy.
-Thanks to the
+Thanks to the petition

-was saved from destruction, ensuring the survival of the
+the forest was saved from destruction, ensuring the survival of the

 1600 species of butterfly that breed there, not to mention the 600

-birds, the tapirs, giant river otters, anacondas, capybaras and myriads of
+birds, the tapirs, giant river otters, anacondas, capybaras and

-rainforests and the environment, and to access on-line
+threats to rainforests and the environment, and to access on-line

 river, Taman Negara, Malaysia ©